utep-mech/VGTech/README.md

 Our mantra is leverage evidence based pedagogies & data-driven tools to re-imagine personalized learning and strategically implant learning interventions via leading-edge computing and computational infrastructures.

+# Features
+- Opensource, written in PHP/Javascript/HTML5 + C++ (for Engineering Simulations - in progress), use it anyway you'd like
+- Dynamic Generated Questions/Assessment
+- Rapid Assessment Test
+- Intitutive Question Editor (with on-fly function features)
+- Computer Adaptive Test features (still - testing mode)

 # How to get started?
-1) Installation (use git to clone or download as zip) git clone https://github.com/utep-mech/VGTech.git
+- Installation (use git to clone or download as zip) git clone https://github.com/utep-mech/VGTech.git
-2) Install webserver (Apache) & PHP).
+- Install webserver (Apache) & PHP).
 May want to install mongodb server (still in testing).
-3) Dependencies/third party libraries used
+- Dependencies/third party libraries used
 firebase (http://firebase.google.com/), ckeditor (https://ckeditor.com/), MathJAX
-4) edit setup.php in 'public_html' to point the directory to right locations.
+- edit setup.php in 'public_html' to point the directory to right locations.
 Give write permission to the data director.
 The directory 'public_html' should point to the webserver's main public folder.
-5) run the webserver and visit the site.
+- run the webserver and visit the site.

 # To do list
 - add real time database for real time engagement